malikov/Authenticate.me-client-cordova-ionic/README.md

 ## Using this project

+The following steps assumes your environment is  an android / ios ready.
+If you haven't downloaded the appropriate SDKs (ADT, or xcode) and setup the appropriate PATH variables (mostly for android), please do so before doing the steps below.
+You'll need nodejs installed as well.

 ### 1. Ionic / Cordova

-make sure both [ionic](http://ionicframework.com/) and cordova are installed on your machine if not then run :
+make sure both [ionic](http://ionicframework.com/) and cordova are installed on your machine if not run the following command :

 ```bash
  npm install -g cordova ionic